dmbarbour/glas/docs/GlasConfigLang.md

 * locations - files, git repos, etc.
 * environments - for latent binding

 The 'plain old data' is numbers, lists, dictionaries, and variants.
 These translates directly to glas data using the conventional representations, e.g. bitstrings for integers, dicts as tries with a null separator, etc..
-The configuration language abstracts over representations, but it is possible to convert between a rational and an `(n, d)` dict of integers, for example.
+The configuration language abstracts over representations, but it is possible to convert between a rational and an `(n, d)` dict of integers.

 Locations and environments are constructed by keywords then treated as abstract types.
 Viable representations under the hood: